ironbar/arc25/docs/modeling/Iteration_31_how_to_improve.md

 - Use an architecture with better inductive priors, that will better represent the programs.
 - Improvements in the test-time training setup

+Transduction can solve ARC, but I don't believe is the easiest way to do it.
+To be able to work the model has to learn an internal representation almost equivalent to a python program.
+I believe that transduction is more difficult than generating python code.

+The biggest advantage of transduction is that it can use gradient descent at test-time to adapt to the new tasks.
+In the other hand we don't have yet a similar adaptation mechanism when using induction.

 ## Results

 ## Conclusion